 The HIPAA Privacy Rule establishes national standards to protect individuals’ medical records and other personal health information.
 HIPAA applies to health plans, health care clearinghouses, and providers that conduct certain health care transactions electronically.
 The Rule requires appropriate safeguards to protect the privacy of personal health information, and sets limits and conditions on the uses and disclosures that may be made of such information without patient authorization.
 The Rule also gives patients rights over their health information, including rights to examine and obtain a copy of their health records, and to request corrections.

 As of early spring 2020, covered health care providers will not be subject to penalties for violations of the HIPAA Privacy, Security, and Breach Notification Rules that occur in the good faith provision of telehealth during the COVID-19 nationwide public health emergency.
-This notification does not affect the application of the HIPAA Rules to other areas of health care outside of telehealth during the pandemic.

 This means that HIPAA regulations may not be enforced during this time if you choose to use telehealth services, but will continue to be enforced for all in-person interactions with health care professionals.